Dredging for navigation: Routine maintenance

 The following conditions describe when this code of practice can be applied:

-- You determine if there are aquatic species at risk within the affected area by consulting our aquatic species at risk map, and you confirm that the work is not taking place within:
+- you determine if there are aquatic species at risk within the affected area by consulting our aquatic species at risk map, and you confirm that the work will not take place within the:

-- the distribution area of molluscs listed under schedule 1 of the Species at Risk Act
+- entire distribution area, including critical habitat or residences, of any molluscs listed under Schedule 1 of the Species at Risk Act

-- the critical habitat or residences of any other aquatic species at risk
+- critical habitat or residences of any other aquatic species at risk

-- You dispose of dredged material and stabilize it on land following provincial legislation or you dispose of dredged material in water by applying for a disposal at sea permit.
-Note: Environment and Climate Change Canada is responsible for ensuring that all dredged material meets environmental standards under the Canadian Environmental Protection Act and the Disposal at Sea regulations
+- you dispose of dredged material and stabilize it on land following provincial legislation or you dispose of dredged material in water by applying for a disposal at sea permit

 - download it to your computer